Our Pools

 Camgrain Pool Performance

-Last Three Years
+Last FOUR Years

 This provides a clear overview of how our pools have delivered for our members, reflecting both market conditions and our collective efforts to maximise value from your grain.